ukparliament/procedure-parsing/public/comments/parliamentary_procedure.rb.md

 * a flag to say whether the step has been actualised in this work package by one or more business items having a date in the past

+* a count of the number of actualisations of the step in this work package by one or more business items having a date in the past

 * a flag to say whether the step has been actualised in this work package by one or more business items, regardless of the date of those business items

+* a count of the number of concluded work packages subject to this procedure with the step being actualised

   def steps_with_actualisations_in_work_package( work_package )
     Step.find_by_sql(